 We are managed by a voluntary Management Committee which consists of local residents and individuals interested in our particular scope of work or the area in which we operate.

 We regularly recruit and train local people as volunteers, enabling them to undertake a range of roles e.g. to give advice, provide interpreting or carry out administration work.

 As an active member of the voluntary sector in Manchester we work collaboratively with many local agencies and have strong relationships with national and statutory organisations, all of which helps us to keep up to date with relevant issues and information and enables us to refer residents to the most appropriate types of help and support.

-We are mainly funded by Manchester City Council, the Big Lottery Reaching Communities Fund, the United Utilities Trust Fund, and the Henry Smith Charity.
+We are mainly funded by Manchester City Council, the Big Lottery Reaching Communities Fund, and the Henry Smith Charity.
 We are a member of Advice UK and hold the Advice Quality Standard.